Jerby-Lab/HGSC_SpatialPerturbational/README.md

 4. In RStudio or within a script, run: ```HGSC_main()```

 You can find the resulting figure panels in _Figures_.
 The estimated run time is ~20 minutes on the platform aarch64-apple-darwin20 (64-bit) under macOS 14.5 operating system.

 ## Citation

-Yeh, Aguirre, Laveroni _et al._ _**Mapping ovarian cancer spatial organization uncovers immune evasion drivers at the genetic, cellular, and tissue level**_.
+Yeh, Aguirre, Laveroni et al. "Mapping ovarian cancer spatial organization uncovers immune evasion drivers at the genetic, cellular, and tissue level".
+(2024).
+Nature Immunology (in press).

 ## **Software Requirements**